 Talk to other breeders and you will discover that there isn’t a great deal of profit to be made breeding Maine Coons – it’s not that lucrative a business and it is hard work.

-So, if your cat has kittens, are you prepared to be responsible for them for their whole lives if necessary to prevent any of them ever ending up in a cat’s home adding to the millions already there?
+So, if your cat has kittens, are you prepared to be responsible for them for their whole lives if necessary to prevent any of them from ever ending up in a shelter and adding to the millions already there?